Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Special rules for high risk countries

 Starting from 7 November 2020, additional stricter requirements were applied to passengers arriving from certain high-risk countries.
-These have variously been referred to as "additional measures", and "red list".
+These were variously referred to as "additional measures", and the "red list".

 Denmark (7–28 November 2020)

 Following the Cluster 5 mutation of COVID-19 in Denmark in November 2020, special restrictions were applied to travel from that country.
 From 7 November 2020, all exemptions from completing the passenger locator form and from self-isolation ceased to apply to anyone arriving from Denmark, and a requirement to self-isolate for 14 days was extended to anyone in the same household as a traveller who had been in Denmark.
 A ban on entry to the UK on all travellers from Denmark (except hauliers and British citizens and residents) was also announced.
 From 8 November, passenger flights and vessels departing Denmark were banned from landing in England except in an emergency.
 An exemption was added on 14 November covering professional sportspeople and their support teams arriving in connection with certain football matches.
 On 28 November 2020, all of the additional Denmark-specific restrictions were revoked.